(You literally can't get it wrong!)

 5. What do you want to get out of going to therapy?

-Due to the Covid 19 pandemic, most therapeutic spaces have moved online, which makes including therapy in your week much more accessible.
+Due to the Covid 19 pandemic, most therapeutic spaces have moved online, which makes including therapy in your weekly workout much more accessible.

 Here are some websites to check out if you're looking for a therapist here in the UK:

-If you would like to try out going to a group, there are a number of focused free or low cost support groups available worldwide (here are the UK websites, but there will be a version of these available in most countries):
+If you would like to try out going to a group, there are a number of focused support groups available worldwide (here are the UK websites, but there will be a version of these available in most countries):